grtrout/marriott-workshop/README.md

       <img src="images/sr-cluster.png" width=75% height=75%>
   </div>

-2. Click on **Schema Registry**.
-Select your cloud provider and region, and then click on **Enable Schema Registry**.
+2. To the far right, find your environment's Stream Governance section.
+Click **enable now**, select a Stream Governance package, and click **Begin configuration**.
+Finally, select your cloud provider and region, and then click on **Enable**.
   <div align="center">
       <img src="images/sr-tab.png" width=75% height=75%>
   </div>

 3. Next, you will create an API Key for Schema Registry.
-From here, click on the Edit icon under **API credentials**.
+In your environment,  again navigate to the Stream Governance section and look for the Stream Governance API's **Credentials** subsection.
-4. Click on **Add key** and save your API key and secret - you will also need these during the workshop.
-Click on **Done**.
+4. Click on **Add key** and then **Create key** and save your API key and secret - you will also need these during the workshop.
-5. **Important**: Make note of the **API endpoint**.
+5. Make note of the **API endpoint**.
 You will use this endpoint in one of the steps later in the workshop.
+It can always be found in the Stream Governance section in your Confluent Cloud environment.

 ## <a name="step-13"></a>**Set up and Connect Self Managed Services to Confluent Cloud**